Ngāti Tama–Ngāti Tūwharetoa War: Massacre at Whanganui

-After about a year, Te Atua-reretahi met with Poutū-te-rangi, a chief of Ngāti Raukawa, who resided at Manukueke on the west coast of Taupo or at Maraeroa in the Hauhangaroa Range west of Taupo.
+After about a year, Te Atua-reretahi met with Poutū-te-rangi, a chief of Ngāti Raukawa, who resided at Manukueke on the west coast of Taupō or at Maraeroa in the Hauhangaroa Range west of Taupō.
 When Poutū heard how Rua-wehea treated the people of Ngāti Tama, he advised that they should kill him and gave Te Atua-reretahi a whale-bone mere called Paroparo-humeia with which to do the deed.

 The next time that Rua-wehea came to visit the Ngāti Tama at Whanganui, blowing on his pū kāeaea, they burnt some weeds, so that he would think that food had been prepared for him, then they welcomed him onto their marae, and led him into a house with a low doorway, where Rongo-hape was waiting at the window, Rongo-haua at the centre of the room, and Te Atua-reretahi at the back of the room or hiding behind the door.
 As Rua-wehea bent over to go through the door, Te Atua-reretahi grabbed him, saying "Man with Rongomaiwhiti, strike!".
 They killed Rua-wehea and all of his companions, except for a young boy, Te Rangi-ita, who escaped.
 Ngāti Tama cooked and ate some of the victims immediately, but the rest were hung up on ropes under the waterfall at Hingarae.
 According to Samuel Locke, Rua-wehea's slave escaped from the massacre and told Tūwharetoa what had happened.
 According to Hoeta Te Hata, it was not a slave, but Te Rangi-ita who brought the news.
 When Tuwharetoa visited Ngati Tama, they denied all knowledge and suggested that his canoe might have capsized, but they found his body hung up at Hingarae and worked out what had happened from the head wound.
 Pei Te Hurinui Jones says that the rope holding up the body of Rua-wehea broke during the night and his corpse drifted out onto the lake, where it was found by a canoe of Tūwharetoa.